inasi/Matlab-Arduino-Alarm/README.md

-# Matlab-Arduino-Project-
+# Matlab-Arduino-Project
-Matlab project for a first-year programming course.
-Night terror alarm that takes sound and motion as input from Grove Board and produces a tune, a live graph as output on Matlab
+This project is coded in Matlab and uses Arduino hardware It is a night terror alarm that detects sound and motion as input from sensors connected to a Grove Board.
+When a night terror is detected, an LED light is switched on and a tune rings to wake up the person, and a live graph showing spikes in voltage from motion is produced.